 Students are responsible for getting a University of Florida email account (e.g., john.doe@ufl.edu) and should use this email for all university related correspondence - The instructor may not read emails from or send emails to any non-UF email addresses (e.g., john.doe@hotmail.com).
 Email subject should start with "SPM 4723 - First name, Last name - ..."
 Email use does not relieve students from the responsibility of confirming the communication with the instructor.
 Always sign your email - don't make the instructor guess from whom the email was sent.
-The instructor will answer your email within two business days, when possible.
+The instructor will answer your email within the day, when possible

-You may email me through the course site with any questions or concerns you have, and I will attempt to respond to your emails within 48 hours (typically sooner).
-If you have an urgent issue, please call my office and/or email my personal UF email, pborsa@ufl.edu.
+You may email me through the course site with any questions or concerns you have, and I will attempt to respond to your emails within 24 hours (typically sooner).
+If you have an urgent issue, please call my office and/or email my personal UF email, < bgordon1@ufl.edu>.